-To understand an employee's emotional engagement with the company, look to their behaviors in the workplace.
-Do they speak positively about the company's goals, performance, and leadership?
+To understand an employee’s emotional engagement with the company, look to their behaviors in the workplace.
+Do they speak positively about the company’s goals, performance, and leadership?
 Are they encouraging their friends and peers to come work with them?
 Most importantly, are they working in alignment with company goals?
-When employees are highly engaged, they are more likely to step outside of preconceived job descriptions and contribute however they can to helping the company meet its goals.
+Highly engaged employees are more likely to step outside of preconceived job descriptions and contribute however they can to helping the company meet its goals.

 What are some examples of employee engagement?

 Highly engaged employees may do anything from the mundane to the extraordinary in an attempt to help the company meet its goals.
 They may clean up kitchen or lounge areas so others have a tidy place to take a break.
 When they see a need on their team, they may introduce a new tool to help out.
 If communication breaks down somewhere on the team, they may even propose a new process that prevents similar communication issues in the future.